 Becoming an ECCO Client

-All neighbors who would like to receive East Cooper Community Outreach (ECCO) services must become an up-to-date and active client of ECCO.
+All neighbors who would like to receive services at ECCO must become up-to-date and active clients of ECCO.
 What does that mean?
 We make it simple.
 If you have never been to ECCO, you must go through a client assessment to determine if you are eligible to receive our services.

 *Although ECCO is a non-governmental resource, ECCO uses the U.S. federal poverty guidelines as a measure of income to determine who is eligible for ECCO programs and services.
 The chart below is used by Client Navigators to determine client eligibility.
 Households who make more than the maximum income per month/year will not be eligible for ECCO services.

 Neighbors living or working in the East Cooper communities:

 - Food assistance (1 to 2 times per month)

 - Financial assistance (rent, mortgage, and utilities)

 - Clothing Closet